Gaokao: Special concessions

+Reform of bonus‑point policies (2014–present)

+In recent years, authorities have progressively scaled back the range and value of bonus points awarded to special categories of Gaokao candidates.
+A 2014 State Council of China policy blueprint instructed all provinces to "drastically reduce and strictly control such items", and to abolish sports and arts‑talent extra credits by 2015.

+The Ministry of Education announced in 2018 that five nationwide categories, including academic Olympiad winners, science‑and‑technology competition laureates, and provincial‑level excellent students would be eliminated to ensure a fairer and more scientific selection process.

 Psychological pressure

-Because gaokao is one of the most influential examinations in China and students can only take the test once a year, both teachers and students undergo tremendous pressure in preparing for and taking the exam.
-For teachers, because the society heavily focuses on the rate of admission into universities, they have to work harder to prepare every student for the exam.
+Because Gaokao is one of the most influential examinations in China and students can only take the test once a year, both teachers and students undergo tremendous pressure in preparing for and taking the exam.
+For teachers, because Chinese society heavily focuses on the rate of admission into universities, they work to prepare every student for the exam.
 Because of this, teachers give students more and more practice for exams.
-This teaching methodology, colloquially referred to as "cramming", involves students memorizing large volumes of information fed to them by teachers and undertaking many practice exercises in order to optimize exam writing ability.
+This teaching methodology, colloquially referred to as "cramming", involves students memorizing large amounts of information fed to them by teachers and undertaking many practice exercises in order to optimize exam writing ability.
 One of the disadvantages of this method is the lack of focus on teaching critical thinking and ignoring students' emotions, values and personalities.
-Many examinees suffer from severe anxiety during the test.
+Many examinees suffer from severe anxiety resulting from and during the examination.
 In some cases, examinees may faint in the examination room.
+A two‑stage epidemiological survey of 6818 students who had just taken the Gaokao found that 36.5 % of all diagnosed cases of depressive disorder experienced their first onset within the 9‑month window spanning three months before the exam to three months after matriculation.

-Further and deeper stemming criticisms have been leveled that the testing system is the "most pressure packed examination in the world".
-Behaviors surrounding the testing period have been extreme under some reports, with doctors in Tianjin purportedly prescribing birth control pills to female students whose parents wanted to ensure the girls were not menstruating at the time of examination.
-Testing pressure, for some critics, has been linked to faintings, increased drop out rates, and even increasing rates of teenage clinical depression.
+Further and deeper-stemming criticisms have been leveled that the testing system is the "most pressure-packed examination in the world".
+Behaviors surrounding the testing period have been extreme under some reports, with doctors in Tianjin purportedly prescribing birth control pills to female students whose parents wanted to ensure their daughters were not menstruating at the time of examination.
+Testing pressure, for some critics, has been linked to fainting, increased drop out rates, and increased rates of teenage clinical depression.

-Pressure caused as a result of the gaokao has been linked to a rise in student suicides.
+Pressure caused as a result of the Gaokao has been linked to a rise in student suicides.
 A school in Hebei province installed suicide barriers to prevent students from jumping to their deaths in response to two suicides in the facility related to the exam.